leangjia/blender_docs/manual/editors/preferences/interface.rst

 Header Position
    The default header position.

-   Using default uses top for most window types and the positions saved in the file.
+   Using default uses top for most editor types and the positions saved in the file.
    Otherwise you can choose to force top/bottom header alignment.

 Factor Display Type